ManuelElizaldi/SisyphusCorner/Writing/Masters/Prompt 1 - New.md

 ---

-My journey into informatics started with a revelation.
-After volunteering in the Red Cross In Mexico, I found purpose in helping others.
-This led me to study Medicine for a semester, but I soon realized this was not my vocation.
-I then transferred to Economics and discovered that I could impact people's outcomes more effectively through the power of information than clinical practice.
-This has led me to view code as a direct instrument of care.
+My application would be incomplete without understanding that my commitment to informatics was formed through direct experience of the health disparities that affect underserved regions.
+I volunteered at the Red Cross in Mexico and decided to study Medicine, but after a semester I realized this was not my vocation.
+I then transferred to economics realizing that I could help people more effectively through the power of information than clinical practice.

-My professional resilience was forged through two layoffs.
-One during Covid, where I took this as an opportunity to join a coding Bootcamp at University of Texas.
-Then during the 2023 tech downturn, I did not wait for a new opportunity, I launched an ethically sourced coffee company, where I architected its full digital infrastructure.I believe these experiences give me the self directed learning style necessary to navigate the iSchool’s highly flexible, interdisciplinary curriculum.
+My unique potential to succeed in the MSIS program is defined by technical resilience and cultural fluency.
+After facing two layoffs, one during Covid, I took this as an opportunity to join a coding bootcamp at University of Texas.
+Then during the tech downturn in 2023, I did not wait for a new opportunity, I launched an ethically sourced coffee company, where I architected the digital infrastructure.
+I believe these experiences give me the self directed learning style necessary to navigate the iSchool’s flexible, interdisciplinary curriculum.

-Currently, I design data pipelines not just to track metrics, but to ensure patients receive yearly wellness visits.
-Viewing code as a direct instrument of care.
+Equipped with the cultural fluency to understand the patients we serve, I design data pipelines not just to track metrics, but to ensure patients receive proper care.
+Viewing data not as abstract numbers, but as the key to improve lives, I use code as a direct instrument of care.
+My purpose to help others was solidified through my experience volunteering in the Red Cross.

+This experience, coupled with growing up along the Texas-Mexico border, equips me with the cultural understanding required to address health disparities in underserved Latino communities.
+Currently, I design data pipelines not just to track metrics, but to ensure patients receive yearly wellness visits—a clear continuation of my original mission to care for the vulnerable.

 I am eager to join the iSchool community, transforming my technical skills into tools that ensure no patient is left behind by the digital revolution.

+I will contribute to the university community by leveraging my skill set for the benefit of my peers.
+As an active technical blogger, I plan to organize workshops with the **Student Association of the School of Information (SASI)**, focusing on practical data engineering and job market resilience.
+I am eager to join a community dedicated to developing human-centered technology that actively serves and uplifts society.

 #### Draft

-I aim to bring this practical, patient centric experience to Ying Ding’s AI Health Lab.
-Based on my experience I see direct application for my skills in her work on precision medicine, using AI and ML to transform complex medical datasets into actionable insights for the healthcare community.

-Furthermore, my work experience has taught me that technology is never neutral.
-This motivates my desire to contribute to the Good Systems initiative under Dr. Ken Fleischmann.
-I want to use my time at UT Austin to research how we can build AI architectures that are not only efficient but ethically robust.

-Finally, I will contribute to the university community by translating my industry experience into peer mentorship.
-I plan to organize "Technical Resilience" workshops for the **Student Association (SASI)**, helping peers leverage data engineering skills to navigate a volatile job market.
-I aim to leave UT not just as a graduate, but as a leader who builds systems that ensure no patient is left behind.
+My application would be incomplete without understanding that my career has completed a full circle, starting with a basic desire to help people, and returning to healthcare through technical leadership.
+My initial ambition was solidified by volunteering with the Red Cross in Mexico, though after one semester of Medicine, I realized I could impact patient outcomes more effectively through the power of information than clinical practice.

+My unique potential to succeed in the MSIS program is defined by **technical resilience** and **cultural fluency**.
+After facing two challenging layoffs, I responded by aggressively upskilling in Python/SQL and launching an ethically sourced coffee company, personally architecting its e-commerce and logistics infrastructure.
+This entrepreneurial experience honed the adaptive, self-directed learning style necessary to thrive in the iSchool’s flexible, interdisciplinary curriculum.1

 ---